buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Critical Success/Critical Failure in Magic test** : in case the player passes the Magic Check with criticals.
 The Critical Success in Magic test leads to spectacular modifications in the spell, vice versa bad things could happen to the spellcaster.

 **Damage Reduction (DR)**:   some creatures have an innate resistance to damage and wounds.
-This resistance is denoted as DR. The damage is reducted after all resistance and saving throws.
+This resistance is denoted as DR. The damage is reduced after all resistance and saving throws.

 **Defense**: Defense means the total value obtained from 10 + Shield + Armor + Dexterity + various and any bonuses.
 It represents the ability to not be hit and not be wounded.
 An enemy with high Defense could be extremely agile and have a *thick skin* extremely resistant to injury.